garciaalvaro/block-navigation/README.txt

 * Selecting blocks
 * Easily recognising the block from a small snippet of the block’s content

-The Plugin also lets the user select a color scheme from multiple dark and light schemes.
+The user can select a dark or light color scheme, from the multiple included.

 == Plugin and Theme developers ==

-The plugin also provides some features for Plugin and Theme developers such as:
+The plugin also provides some features for Plugin and Theme developers, such as:

 * Click and Copy the block’s clientId
 * Click to console.log helpful data from the block